axone-protocol/docs/docs/whitepaper/roles.md

 ## Validators

 Our validator network is based on the Tendermint consensus system which relies on a group of validators in charge of committing new blocks to our blockchain.
 They participate in the consensus protocol by broadcasting votes that contain cryptographic signatures signed by the private key of each validator.
-Applicants to this group can have KNOW tokens delegated to them by the token holders (delegators).
+Applicants to this group can have $KNOW tokens delegated to them by the token holders (delegators).

 Anyone can become validator at any time, except when the size of the current validator set is greater than the maximum number of validators allowed.
-Validators will be automatically selected according to their voting power, which is determined by the number of KNOW tokens staked by the validator plus those delegated.
+Validators will be automatically selected according to their voting power, which is determined by the number of $KNOW tokens staked by the validator plus those delegated.
 Our network will initially contain a set of 100 validators (with an increase over time based on a growth rate).
 The 100 best candidates with more voting power will then be the approved validators of our network; the other candidates are on a waiting list.
-If a validator is replaced by a new validator, the existing validator becomes inactive (back on the waiting list) and all his KNOW and delegated KNOW enter the unbounding state.
+If a validator is replaced by a new validator, the existing validator becomes inactive (back on the waiting list) and all his $KNOW and delegated $KNOW enter the unbounding state.

-Validators (and their delegates) earn KNOW tokens as a reward for running the Tendermint consensus protocol.
+Validators (and their delegates) earn $KNOW tokens as a reward for running the Tendermint consensus protocol.
 These rewards come from inflation and transaction fees.
 Validators can choose to set a small commission percentage on the rewards received by their delegators as an additional incentive.

 There must be some penalty imposed if validators do not respect the protocol rules whether intentional or unintentional (double sign, offline too long...).
 This will cause the validator to lose his good reputation and his proportional share of bonded token that will get slashed.
 The penalty depends on the severity of the violation.

 ## Delegators

-Delegators are KNOW holders who cannot, or do not want to, run a validator node themselves.
-They can delegate KNOW to a validator and obtain a part of their revenue in exchange.
+Delegators are $KNOW holders who cannot, or do not want to, run a validator node themselves.
+They can delegate $KNOW to a validator and obtain a part of their revenue in exchange.

 Delegators share revenue with their validators, but they also share risks.
 If a validator does not respect the described rules, he and each of his delegators will be partially deducted in proportion to their delegated stake.
 This is why each delegator must be careful about which validator they choose before deciding to delegate.
 It is possible to dilute the level of risk by delegating to several validators.

-Delegators play an essential role in the system since they are responsible for the selection of validators; they therefore play an active role in the ecosystem.
+Delegators play an essential role in the system since they are responsible for the selection of validators; they therefore play an active role in the Ecosystem.
 They must actively monitor the actions of their validators and participate in governance.

 About the governance of the DAO, the delegators give their voting power automatically to the validators to whom they delegate their tokens.
 However, if they wish to vote by themselves, they can manually "retrieve" the right to vote on their share of tokens and vote normally.

 ## DAO Participants

-Anyone with staked KNOW tokens can participate in governance.
+Anyone with staked $KNOW tokens can participate in governance.
 It is possible to:

-- Make a proposal: costs KNOW tokens.
+- Make a proposal: costs $KNOW tokens.
-- Vote on a proposal: doesn't cost KNOW tokens, but each token gives a vote right on each proposal, and each KNOW gives 1 voting power.
+- Vote on a proposal: doesn't cost $KNOW tokens, but each token gives a vote right on each proposal, and each $KNOW gives 1 voting power.

 For more information on governance please click [here](/docs/whitepaper/okp4-blockchain-architecture#governance--dao).

 ## Data Providers

-Data providers are users who deposit one or more datasets in the catalog and/or in one or more data spaces.
+Data providers are users who deposit one or more datasets in the catalog and/or in one or more Data Spaces.
 Their role is to offer datasets to be used by services and data applications to create valuable knowledge.

 They are paid by the consumers each time their data is used or bought, depending on governance rules of the Data Space.